redis/redis-doc/commands/info.md

 *   `maxmemory_policy`: The value of the `maxmemory-policy` configuration directive
 *   `mem_fragmentation_ratio`: Ratio between `used_memory_rss` and `used_memory`.
-    Note that this doesn't only includes fragmentation, but also other process overheads (see the `allocator_*` metrics), and also overheads like code, shared libraies, stack, etc.
+    Note that this doesn't only includes fragmentation, but also other process overheads (see the `allocator_*` metrics), and also overheads like code, shared libraries, stack, etc.
 *   `mem_fragmentation_bytes`: Delta between `used_memory_rss` and `used_memory`
     Note that when the total fragmentation bytes is low (few megabytes), a high ratio (e.g. 1.5 and above) is not an indication of an issue.
 *   `allocator_frag_ratio:`: Ratio between `allocator_allocated` and `allocator_active`.
 This is the true (external) fragmentation metric (not `mem_fragmentation_ratio`)